Menu

 3. Print the label sheet.

-Loading an Avery label sheet from Word’s built-in templates collection
+How to create an Avery label from Word’s template collection

 For this tutorial, we assume you are viewing your Word document in Print Layout.